Lightweight Latent Reasoning for Narrative Tasks: The LiteReason Framework

 In this section, we introduce a method that integrates latent reasoning with reinforcement learning (RL) to improve performance while substantially reducing computational cost.
 This method is designed around key assumptions imposed by the nature of narrative analysis and generation tasks:

-\begin{enumerate} [wide, labelwidth=!, labelindent=0.25pt] \item We lack a significant dataset of high-quality reasoning traces.
-This limitation is especially common for long-form generation tasks, or analysis tasks where the reasoning-space is very large.
+\begin{enumerate} [wide, labelwidth=!, labelindent=0.25pt] \item We lack a large, high-quality dataset of reasoning traces.
+This limitation is especially common for long-form generation tasks or analysis tasks where the reasoning space is very large.
 This is also often true for tasks where RL is chosen \textit{because} exploration is needed to achieve good performance and distillation is impossible.
-We do however assume our tasks provide a reward function for evaluating a given response. \item We would like to retain standard language modeling capabilities, as our responses and reasoning should be highly diverse.

-\item We assume our model is capable of some reasoning, so we can initialize our method from reasoning traces taken from the model itself. \end{enumerate}
+We do, however, assume our tasks provide a reward function for evaluating a given response. \item We would like to retain standard language modeling capabilities, as our responses and reasoning should be highly diverse. \item We assume our model is capable of some reasoning, so we can initialize our method from reasoning traces taken from the model itself. \end{enumerate}

 Our only architectural addition to the base LLM is a small Reasoning Projector, composed of a small stack of MLP layers.
 Similar to previous latent-reasoning work (e.g., \citealt{hao_training_2025}), this projector takes in the last hidden state and predicts a continuous token-embedding vector.
 This module is only called during latent-reasoning; otherwise, the last hidden state is passed to the language model head and a discrete token is sampled like normal.
 We refer to these two pathways as \textbf{latent reasoning mode} and \textbf{discrete mode}, respectively. \autoref{fig:diagram} shows how these modes are interleaved throughout inference and training, and this process is described in more detail below.